 This large campground is operated by the City of South Lake Tahoe.
 The 178 sites can accommodate tents and RVs of almost all sizes.
 Loop A has full hookups and Loop B has only electrical hookups.
 The campground has Wi-Fi and some cell phone reception, which is a serious advantage for campers who want to stay connected.

-Nearby are a public playground, basketball courts, and a heated swimming pool, which can be accessed for a small fee.
-It's also pet-friendly, with up to three dogs allowed per site.
+Nearby are a public playground and basketball courts.
+The campground is pet-friendly, with up to three dogs allowed per site.

 You can reserve a site up to one year in advance.

 7. Bayview Campground

 Directly across the highway from Inspiration Point Lookout on Emerald Bay is the small Bayview Campground.
 For hikers and sightseers, it's hard to beat this fabulous location.
 You can hike right from this campground to some of the most popular hiking trails in the area, including Cascade Falls/Cascade Lake, Granite Lake, and beyond to other connecting trails that run through Desolation Wilderness.

 The campground is right off Highway 89, so traffic noise is a factor.
 However, considering parking can be very difficult to find along this scenic stretch, being able to access many of the sites on foot is a real advantage.

 You can't see Emerald Bay from the campground, but there are views through the large trees to the surrounding mountains.
 For nice views over the water, walk across the highway to the lookout.